cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 ### 2.5.10 Line of Succession/Alternates Roles

-The CSP Name sets forth an order of succession, in coordination with the order set forth by the organization to ensure that decision-making authority for the [[Information System Name]]; ISCP is uninterrupted.
+The CSP Name sets forth an order of succession, in coordination with the order set forth by the organization to ensure that decision-making authority for the [[Information System Name]] ISCP is uninterrupted.

 In order to preserve the continuity of operations, individuals designated as key personnel have been assigned an individual who can assume the key personnel&#39;s position if the key personnel is not able to perform their duties.
 Alternate key personnel are named in a line of succession and are notified and trained to assume their alternate role, should the need arise.
 The line of succession for key personnel can be found in BAppendix – Key Personnel and Team Member Contact List.

 1. 3Activation and Notification

-The activation and notification phase defines initial actions taken once the [[Information System Name]]; disruption has been detected or appears to be imminent.
+The activation and notification phase defines initial actions taken once the [[Information System Name]] disruption has been detected or appears to be imminent.
 This phase includes activities to notify recovery personnel, conduct an outage assessment, and activate the ISCP.

-At the completion of the Activation and Notification Phase, key [[Information System Name]]; ISCP staff will be prepared to perform recovery measures to restore system functions.
+At the completion of the Activation and Notification Phase, key [[Information System Name]] ISCP staff will be prepared to perform recovery measures to restore system functions.

 ## 3.1 Activation Criteria and Procedure

-The [[Information System Name]]; ISCP may be activated if one or more of the following criteria are met:
+The [[Information System Name]] ISCP may be activated if one or more of the following criteria are met:

-1. The type of outage indicates [[Information System Name]]; will be down for more than _Enter Number_ RTO hours.
+1. The type of outage indicates [[Information System Name]] will be down for more than _Enter Number_ RTO hours.
-2. The facility housing [[Information System Name]]; is damaged and may not be available within _Enter Number_ RTO hours
+2. The facility housing [[Information System Name]] is damaged and may not be available within _Enter Number_ RTO hours
 3. Other criteria, as appropriate.

 Personnel/roles listed in Table 3‑1 Personnel Authorized to Activate the ISCP are authorized to activate the ISCP.